Research ethics review is geared at protecting participants by minimizing the harms or risk to which they are exposed during research activities.

 Approval from a University administered ethics board is required for any research that is:

-- conducted by the staff or students of the University, and/or
+- conducted by the staff or students of the University (see Note below), and/or

-- involves the facilities or resources of the above institutions, and/or
+- involves the facilities or resources of the University, and/or

 - involves any research, teaching or testing using animals.